 - Inpatient Core File: This inpatient discharge-level file contains a sample of hospital discharge records from participating States.
-The unit of observation is an inpatient stay record. - This file is available in all years of the NIS. - Diagnosis and Procedure Groups File: This discharge-level file contains data elements derived from AHRQ software tools based on the diagnostic and procedure information in the HCUP databases.
-The unit of observation is an inpatient stay record. - o This file is available from 2005 to 2015 and not available in 2016. - Linkage between the Inpatient Core file and the Diagnosis and Procedure Groups file - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core file and the Diagnosis and Procedure Groups file. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core files and the Diagnosis and Procedure Groups file. - Disease Severity Measures File: This discharge-level file contains information from two different sets of disease severity measures.
-Information from the severity file is to be used in conjunction with the Inpatient Core file.
-The unit of observation is an inpatient stay record. - o This file is available beginning with the 2002 NIS. - Linkage between the Inpatient Core file and the Disease Severity Measures file - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core files and the Disease Severity Measures file. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core files and the Disease Severity Measures file. - Hospital Weights File: This hospital-level file contains one observation for each hospital included in the NIS and contains weights and variance estimation data elements, as well as linkage data elements.
-The unit of observation is the hospital. - o This file is available in all years of the NIS. - o Linkage between the Inpatient Core file and the Hospital Weights File - Prior to the 2012 NIS, the HCUP hospital identifier (HOSPID) provided the linkage between the NIS Inpatient Core files and the Hospital Weights file. - Beginning with the 2012 NIS, the NIS hospital number (HOSP\NIS) provides the linkage between the NIS Inpatient Core files and the Hospital Weights file.
+The unit of observation is an inpatient stay record. - o This file is available in all years of the NIS. - Diagnosis and Procedure Groups File: This discharge-level file contains data elements derived from AHRQ software tools based on the diagnostic and procedure information in the HCUP databases.
+The unit of observation is an inpatient stay record. - o This file is available from 2005 to 2015 and not available beginning with 2016 data. - Linkage between the Inpatient Core File and the Diagnosis and Procedure Groups File - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core File and the Diagnosis and Procedure Groups File. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core File and the Diagnosis and Procedure Groups File. - Disease Severity Measures File: This discharge-level file contains information from two different sets of disease severity measures.
+Information from the Severity File is to be used in conjunction with the Inpatient Core File.
+The unit of observation is an inpatient stay record. - This file is available beginning with the 2002 NIS. - Linkage between the Inpatient Core File and the Disease Severity Measures File - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core File and the Disease Severity Measures File. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core File and the Disease Severity Measures File. - Hospital File: This hospital-level file contains one observation for each hospital included in the NIS and contains weights and variance estimation data elements, as well as linkage data elements.
+The unit of observation is the hospital. - This file is available in all years of the NIS. - Linkage between the Inpatient Core File and the Hospital File - Prior to the 2012 NIS, the HCUP hospital identifier (HOSPID) provided the linkage between the NIS Inpatient Core File and the Hospital File. - Beginning with the 2012 NIS, the NIS hospital number (HOSP\NIS) provides the linkage between the NIS Inpatient Core File and the Hospital File.
 The HOSP\NIS values are reassigned each year, so they cannot be used to link hospitals across years.

-On the HCUP-US Web site, NIS users can access complete file documentation, including data element notes, file layouts, summary statistics, and related technical reports.
-Similarly, users can also download SAS, SPSS, and Stata load programs from this Web site.
+On the HCUP-US website, NIS users can access complete file documentation, including data element notes, file layouts, summary statistics, and related technical reports.
+Similarly, users can also download SAS, SPSS, and Stata load programs from this website.
 Available online documentation and supporting files are detailed in Appendix I, Table 5.